Adalat ® XL® vs Diltiazem on Proteinuria and Blood Pressure in Hypertensive Diabetic Patients

 dose of Avalide (300 mg/12.
 5 mg or 300mg/25mg dose) per day.
 After this 12 week run-in ends,

-subjects will be randomly assigned to start the addition of either Adalat XL or Tiazac XC for
+subjects will be randomly assigned to start the addition of either Adalat XL or Tiazac XC

-subjects with diabetic nephropathy and hypertension.
+levels in study subjects with diabetic nephropathy and hypertension.

 Clinical Details

-Official title: Randomized Open-Label 2-Arm Parallel Design Comparator Study of the Effect of Adalat® XL® Compared to Diltiazem on Proteinuria and Blood Pressure in Patients With Diabetes and Mild to Moderate Hypertension When Used as an Add on to Avalide®
+Official title: Randomized Open-label 2-arm Parallel Design Comparator Study of the Effect of Adalat® XL® Compared to Diltiazem on Proteinuria and Blood Pressure in Patients With Diabetes and Mild to Moderate Hypertension When Used as an Add on to Avalide®

 Primary outcome: Change in Proteinuria